How to Change a Toilet Seat

 Step 6

-Check that your new toilet seat is in good working order and then you’re good to go!
+Once fitted, check that the seat is straight and secure.
+Providing everything is in good working order, then you’re good to go!

 how to change a toilet seat step 6